To access information on our new Prize Research Fellowships scheme, click here.

 Eligibility of applicants

-Applications will only be accepted from postgraduate students, early-career researchers without permanent positions (within ten years of obtaining their PhD when the application is submitted, and including those on temporary contracts without access to research support) and active scholars who have retired from permanent posts.
+Applications will only be accepted from postgraduate students, early-career researchers (within ten years of obtaining their PhD when the application is submitted) on temporary contracts without access to research support, and active scholars who have retired from permanent posts.
 Applicants must also be members of the Society for French Studies.

 The Society exists to promote teaching and research in French Studies in higher education in the UK and Ireland.
 Applications will therefore normally be expected to demonstrate some connection with the UK or Ireland, either through the applicant’s affiliation to a UK or Irish HEI, or, in the case of overseas members, by the proposed project’s contribution to research activities in the UK or Ireland.
 As the Society provides subsidised attendance at and travel to its own annual conference for postgraduate students from UK and Irish institutions, they will not normally be eligible to apply to this fund for the purpose of attending the annual SFS conference.
 In cases where funds available under this scheme are limited, preference may be given to members in good standing, and/or to applicants who have not previously received an award.

 Individual awards are likely to range between £100 and £300.
 In very exceptional circumstances, a grant of up to £500 may be considered.
 No applicant will receive more than £500 in any one year, though this may be spread over more than one application.

 Application for the awards will be competitive, and they cannot be made retrospectively.

 In order to apply, please send a letter or email giving the following details:

 (ii) brief statement of career and/or short abstract or summary of PhD project;

 (iii) details of the research to be undertaken for which support is required, and (for postgraduate students) its relation to PhD project;